 Look for other access to insurance

 If you do not have access to any employer-based insurance, do you belong to or could you join any group or association that might offer you a discount on health insurance?
-Keep in mind that some of these plans may have limited coverage, so make sure you know exactly what you are getting.
+Keep in mind that some of these plans may have limited coverage, so make sure you know and understand exactly what you are getting.

 Affordable Care Act

 Information for Wisconsin about the Health Insurance Marketplace under the Affordable Care Act is available from HealthCare.gov.
-The Health Insurance Marketplace is a new way to get coverage that meets your needs.
+The Health Insurance Marketplace is a way to get coverage that meets your needs.
 More information from HealthCare.gov.

 - Getting lower health care coverage costs at the Marketplace